- Evidence clearly shows that refined sugar is a primary factor causing not just obesity, but also chronic yet preventable disease

 According to SugarScience.org, added sugars hide in 74 percent of processed foods under more than 60 different names.1 And yet, getting rid of the excess sugar in processed food is exactly what needs to be done.

-There are too much trans fats; too much omega-6 fatty acids (which are pro-inflammatory); too much branched-chain amino acids (which also overload your liver and cause chronic metabolic disease)… too much alcohol, and too much sugar.
+There’s too much trans fats; too much omega-6 fatty acids (which are pro-inflammatory); too much branched-chain amino acids (which also overload your liver and cause chronic metabolic disease)… too much alcohol, and too much sugar.

 On the too-little side, there’s too little fiber, too few micronutrients, and too little omega-3 fatty acids, which are anti-inflammatory.
 Processed food has a zillion things wrong with it.
 Unfortunately, processed food is what we subsidize.
 Processed food is what we expect people to consume because of 1) expense and 2) shelf life.
 That’s making a fortune for the food industry, but it’s killing us.”

 Is There a Safe Threshold for Sugar?

 According to Dr. Lustig, trans fats are “without question consumable poison.”
 But is sugar as bad or worse than trans fat?
 Dr. Lustig says no, it’s not worse, because while there is no threshold at which trans fats are safe, there may be a threshold below which sugar will not cause a problem.
 While there are individual differences, as a general rule the safety threshold for sugar appears to be around six to nine teaspoons (25-38 grams) of added sugar per day.